jclehner/nmrpflash/README.md

 ###### "Timeout while waiting for CLOSE_REQ."

-After a successful file upload, `nmrpflash` waits for up to 120 seconds for an answer from your device.
+After a successful file upload, `nmrpflash` waits for up to 5 minutes for an answer from your device.
 You can increase this by specifying a longer timeout using `-T` switch (argument is in seconds).

-It's entirely possible that the image was flashed successfully, but the operation took longer than 120 seconds.
+It's entirely possible that the image was flashed successfully, but the operation took longer than 5 minutes.

 ###### "Address X/Y cannot be used on interface Z."